 For many die-hard skincare fans, exfoliation is a non-negotiable step of their routine.
 It may just be a once- or twice-a-week step, but the effect it leaves on your complexion is immense.
 Some will even argue that exfoliation is the uncontested key to radiant, younger-looking skin.

-But cleansing your skin of gunk and grime to make it brighter isn’t the only thing exfoliants do.
+But cleansing your skin of gunk and grime to make it look brighter isn’t the only thing exfoliants do.
 There are a handful of other benefits they provide — many of which skincare beginners cannot yet appreciate.

 Do you believe you know everything about exfoliation?
 Think again.
 Join Introstem as we share some surprising benefits and facts about exfoliation — plus some fun facts about the best Introstem facial peeling scrub!